keys4words/kubernetes-sandbox/k3d/commands.md

 # create simple cluster
-k3d cluster create demo --agents 2 --servers 1
+k3d cluster create demo --agents 2
-# create multinode cluster
-# info "--api-port 6550: expose the Kubernetes API on localhost:6550 (via loadbalancer)"
-# info "--servers 1: create 1 server node"
-# info "--agents 3: create 3 agent nodes"
 # info "--port 8080:80@loadbalancer: map localhost:8080 to port 80 on the loadbalancer (used for ingress)"
 # info "--volume $(pwd)/sample:/src@all: mount the sub directory sample of the current directory to /src in all nodes (used for code)"
 # info "--wait: wait for all server nodes to be up before returning"